-All remuneration and expenses are allocated between income and/or capital in accordance with the FCA Regulations and the Act and as specified in Appendix 1.
-Where expenses are allocated to income, but at the end of the accounting period there is insufficient income, the shortfall may be allocated to capital in accordance with the FCA Regulations and the Act.
+Expenses are allocated between income and capital in accordance with the FCA Regulations and the OEIC Regulations and as specified in Appendix 1.
+Where expenses are allocated to income, but at the end of the accounting period there is insufficient income, the shortfall may be allocated to capital in accordance with the FCA Regulations and the OEIC Regulations.
 This may constrain capital growth.